-My daughter once wanted to be a veterinarian, but as she got older she realized that she couldn’t deal with blood and the inevitable euthanasia situations.
-But she is an excellent artist for her age, and she “specializes” in anime-inspired drawings.
+My daughter once wanted to be a veterinarian, visit but as she got older she realized that she couldn’t deal with blood and the inevitable euthanasia situations.
+But she is an excellent artist for her age, and and she “specializes” in anime-inspired drawings.
 After returning from PAX East this year, it dawned on me that there were a lot of educators who had booths at the show that were providing information on game design and development, as well as animation and 3D artistry.
 So when I got home, I started looking around…at colleges…for my 14 year old child.

 It made me feel old.
 But I also feel that this is the right time to be doing this.
 Of course, it all hinges on her maintaining her interest in art and animation.
 If she decides she wants to get into another line of work, all current bets are off.
 But 14 isn’t that far from 18, and figuring out options now will at least cover the discovery aspect for when we have to buckle down and really get to work.